Best Sources of Animal Protein

 Best Animal Proteins, Ranked

-Fish may not technically be classified as an animal, but for the purpose of today’s discussion it is!
+You may not think of fish when you think of animals, but it is!
 Fresh fish, wild-caught using sustainable methods, is Dr. Nancy’s number one recommended source of animal protein.

 There is so much controversy surrounding fish — and it’s too bad, because it’s so healthy and delicious, but we need to be so careful about where it comes from, whether it’s sustainable or not, how it’s prepared, and how much of it we eat.
 Stay tuned, because we’ll be tackling (pun intended) that issue real soon.